About Basal Cell Carcinoma@headingTag>

-- Skin on the shoulders or back area, as well as the scalp, face, ears, and neck that are regularly exposed to the sun without protection or previously have had multiple or severe sunburns
+- Skin on the shoulders or back area, as well as the scalp, face, ears, and neck that are regularly exposed to the sun without protection or have had multiple or severe sunburns

 - A current skin complication from injury, radiation, excessive scarring, and more

 Basal cell carcinomas present as new, growing, sometimes painful or bleeding plaques or bumps that can be pink, red, skin-colored, brown, or white in color.
 They often have a pearly/shiny appearance.
-BCC is most-common on the sun-exposed areas such as the scalp, face, neck, and top of the hands, but has the potential to develop anywhere on your body.
+BCC is commonly found on the sun-exposed areas such as the scalp, face, neck, and top of the hands, but has the potential to develop anywhere on your body.

-After confirming the diagnosis of BCC with skin biopsy, your doctor will discuss the appropriate treatment options for your condition.
+After confirming the diagnosis of BCC with a skin biopsy, your doctor will discuss the appropriate treatment options for your condition.
 The treatment for a basal cell carcinoma is based on many factors, including the location, size, and any special microscopic features.
-Treatment options may include in-office excision, electrodesiccation and curettage, cryotherapy, or topical chemotherapeutic medication.
+Treatment options may include in-office excision, electrodesiccation, and curettage, cryotherapy, or topical chemotherapeutic medication.
 Sometimes, Mohs surgery may be required to remove the skin cancer with our fellowship-trained Mohs surgeon, Dr. Dietert.

 Your care is very important to us at Snyder Dermatology.
 We will talk about your procedure choices in depth at your treatment planning appointment.